odpi/egeria/open-metadata-implementation/governance-servers/server-chassis/server-chassis-spring/README.md

 services in the OMAGServerPlatform many times over multiple server restarts.

-Details of how to set up the configuration document, and activate/deactivate the open metadata services can be found in [admin-services](../../admin-services/README.md).
+Details of how to set up the configuration document, and activate/deactivate the open metadata services can be found in [admin-services](https://egeria.odpi.org/open-metadata-implementation/governance-servers/admin-services/Using-the-Admin-Services.md).

-Swagger API documentation is generated with the chassis and is documented in [SwaggerGeneration.md](./SwaggerGeneration.md).
+Swagger API documentation is generated with the chassis and is documented in [Swagger Generation](SwaggerGeneration.md).